Galium leptogonium I.Thomps. APNI*

 Flowering: Flowers spring to autumn.

-Distribution and occurrence: Occurs in eastern NSW, eastern and south-central Victoria, central-eastern South Australia and southern Queensland.
+Distribution and occurrence: Occurs in eastern NSW, eastern and south-central Victoria, central-eastern South Australia, southern Queensland and southern Western Australia.

 Grows in forest, woodland and grassland, often growing from rock crevices.